 Creating Healthy Communities strives to increase access to physical activity opportunities for high need Ohioans.
 Click on the tabs below to learn more about CHC's active living initiatives.

 What We Do

 Creating Healthy Communities advocates for changes in the built environment that make it easier for Ohioans to get their recommended amount of daily physical activity.
 Each resource below addresses frequently asked questions about a strategy that CHC promotes.
-CHC also promotes land use interventions, which can be found on the separate ‘Land Use Interventions' tab.
+CHC also promotes land use interventions and public transit, which can be found on separate tabs.

 CHC strives to incorporate health equity into all of the active living strategies listed above.
 The resource below addresses common questions and challenges about this topic.

 Land Use Interventions

 The Centers for Disease Control and Prevention’s (CDC) Active People, Healthy Nation campaign has a goal of 27 million Americans becoming more physically active by 2027.
 A key strategy to meet this goal is to create activity friendly routes to everyday destinations through active transportation and land use interventions.
 ODH has developed the resources below to help Ohio communities adopt land use interventions that promote physical activity and active living.
 The CDC also has additional resources available on their website.